 - Any reason or calamity affecting the normal functioning of the insurers

-- In case of any directions given by Insurance and Regulatory authority of India.
+- In case of any directions given by the Insurance and Regulatory authority of India.
 (IRDA)

 An insurance company provided group gratuity schemes to various prospect companies.
 The investment fund of this policy consists of various combinations of equities, corporate bonds, money market instruments, government securities.
-Also, the funds types were different according to the risk profiles of the insureds.
-They included conservative funds, bond funds, balance funds and growth funds.
-The policy document for this scheme included the conditions for any ‘force majeure’ event.
+Also, the funds’ types were different according to the risk profiles of the insureds.
+They included conservative funds, bond funds, balanced funds, and growth funds.
+The policy document for this scheme included the conditions for any ‘force Majeure event.

 - Wars and Strikes